 When should I make my child’s First Dental Visit?

 It is a common misconception that kids should start seeing the dentist by 2 or 3 years of age.
 The American Academy of Pediatric Dentistry recommends that all children should see the dentist by their first birthday.
 In order to prevent dental problems, your child should see a Pediatric Dentist in order to establish their Dental Home no later than one years old.

-It is recommended that your child get a cleaning and dental exam every 6 months to prevent future decay and other dental problems.
+It is recommended that your child receives a cleaning and has a dental exam every 6 months to prevent future decay and other dental problems.
 If your child is higher risk for developing cavities, Dr. Sarah may recommend your child be seen every 3 months so we may closely monitor your child’s oral health.
 This is in accordance to the American Academy of Pediatric Dentistry’s guidelines, which help to establish best practice recommendations.

 Why are Baby Teeth so important?

 It is very important to maintain your child’s oral health and to take care of the baby teeth before they fall out naturally on their own.
 Neglected cavities that are hanging around until they fall out can and frequently do lead to detrimental effects to the developing permanent teeth.
 While the four front teeth fall out around 6-7 years of age, the back teeth (canines and molars) aren’t replaced until your child reaches 10-13 years old!

 Primary teeth, or “baby teeth,” are important for:

 Promoting good nutrition through proper chewing and eating

 Providing space for the permanent teeth and guiding them into the correct position